10 Ways to Boost Your Credit Score

 5. Boost credit score by mixing things up.

-Millenials can take advantage of personal loans.
-Personal loans are recommended for millennials because they do not require a collateral.
+Millennials can take advantage of personal loans.
+Personal loans are recommended for millennials because they do not require collateral.
 They also have lower interest rates than credit cards.
 Once you have established a good credit score on your personal loans and credit cards, you may already qualify for bigger loans such as car loans.
 Take time to read 10 Things You Don’t Know About Personal Loans to see how personal loans can help you establish a good credit score.

 6. Boost credit score by having two credit cards.